Gen-lang/Gen/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

 Gen is an easy-to-learn, dynamic, interpreted, procedural programming language.
 Gen's syntax is inspired by Ruby and Python. <br>
-You also have a simple REPL (but you need to write for loops, if statements, and functions in one line, which is possible but hard to read).
+Gen also has a simple REPL (but you need to write for loops, if statements, and functions in one line, which is possible but hard to write).<br>
+And in Gen, a semicolon which is optional is the same as a new line, so you can ultimately write everthing in one line.

 ### Installation